$ FREE ADMISSION

 Te Waikato Sanatorium

-So pressing were the demands of the applicants that the first patients were admitted in December 1902 (twelve months before the hospital was officially opened) and were forced to be housed in tents pending the erection of wooden shelters.
-The one-bed shelters (11′ x 9′) could be opened on three sides, were roofed in stained shingle, and one of them revolved so it could be turned away from prevailing winds.
+Te Waikato was to supply a desperate need in New Zealand and many sufferers saw salvation there.
+The Department of Health was besieged with applications.
+So pressing were the demands that the first patients were admitted in December 1902, twelve months before the hospital was officially opened.
+They were housed in tents pending the erection of wooden shelters.
+Once completed, the one-bed shelters (11′ x 9′) could be opened on three sides and were roofed in stained shingle.
+One of them revolved so it could be turned away from prevailing winds.

-Occupational therapy continued to be used with great success under Matron E Brown, and Colonel G M Scott the medical officer.
-Many old diggers recall the good deeds of the “marvellous Cambridge ladies”.
-The cardigans and socks they knitted, the baskets of fruit and in particular the ‘strawberry days’.
-Cambridge people did much in relieving the monotony and isolation of the patients by organising concert parties.
+Many old diggers recall the good deeds of the “marvellous Cambridge ladies” — the cardigans and socks they knitted, the baskets of fruit and in particular the ‘strawberry days’.
+Cambridge people entertained the patients with concert parties.

-The buildings were out of date and would cost too much to upgrade.
+• The buildings were out of date and would cost too much to upgrade

-The cost of running was excessive.
+• The cost of running the sanatorium was excessive.

 The Russell Ward and four large shelters were removed and re-erected to form the Sunshine Ward at the Waikato Hospital.
+The band rotunda is also in the Waikato Hospital grounds.

 Now only one small concrete building is left from Te Waikato Sanatorium on the hill.